 Partially recorded in a cafe (a bit of background noise only at the start), this episode has us slowing down after a conference-heavy couple of weeks.
 We reflect on the news about the big walkout at Google on November 1st.
 Not everything about Google turns out to be aspirational for others: in a self-organized protest, 20.000 of their employees across the globe requested more transparency and an end to harassment and inequality.
 A grassroots protest to Google's global company culture.
 Which insights does this bring for our own workplaces and, even, for how we individually behave at work?

 "We’re the Organizers of the Google Walkout.
 Here Are Our Demands" https://www.thecut.com/2018/11/google-walkout-organizers-explain-demands.html

 Preceding NYTimes article https://www.nytimes.com/2018/10/25/technology/google-sexual-harassment-andy-rubin.html

-This was recorded on 11 September 2018, based on an interview with Elon Musk, which followed up with an open letter from Arianna Huffington.
+In this episode recorded on 11 September 2018, we explore an interview with Elon Musk, which was followed up by an open letter from Arianna Huffington.
 We discuss if working 120+ hours a week, followed by days and nights in the office without taking a break to go home is brilliance/burnout, or hero/anti-hero behavior.
 How does this translate to you and your organization?